paulfoley/Udacity_Nanodegree-Data_Analyst/NYC_Subway_Ridership-Analysis/README.md

 #### Output:

-* `turnstile_updated.txt` - [Metropolitan Transportation Authority](http://web.mta.info/developers/) New York city subway ridership data has been cleaned to contain all data in one row for easier analysis.
+* `turnstile_updated.txt` - [MTA](http://web.mta.info/developers/) New York city subway ridership data has been cleaned to contain all data in one row for easier analysis.

 ### Explore Data